-To test whether the poor as a vulnerable subgroup are underreporting their ill health, two things have to be established.
-The first is whether wealth reporting heterogeneity is present amongst South Africans.
+To test whether the poor as a vulnerable sub-group are under-reporting their ill health, two things have to be established.
+The first is whether wealth-reporting heterogeneity is present amongst South Africans.
 This has to be tested empirically.
-If wealth related reporting heterogeneity is present, the second step is to measure the direction of the bias.
-This entails testing whether and to what extent the poor are over-reporting or underreporting their ill health.
+If wealth-related reporting heterogeneity is present, the second step is to measure the direction of the bias.
+This entails testing whether and to what extent the poor are over-reporting or under-reporting their ill health.
 The paper will start with a discussion of the data and estimator that will be used in this analysis.
 This will be followed by the analysis results, and will finish with a discussion of the policy implications for the results.

-3. Methodology: Data
+3 Methodology: Data

-One often-used method to test for reporting heterogeneity is to proxy for true levels of health using objective measures of health (Lindeboom & Van Doorslaer, 2004; Etile & Milcent, 2006; Hernandez-Quevedo et al., 2005).
+One often-used method to test for reporting heterogeneity is to proxy for true levels of health using objective measures of health (Etile and Milcent 2006; Hernandez-Quevedo et al. 2005; Lindeboom and Van Doorslaer 2004).
 Holding objective health fixed, it is possible to test for any variations in subjective health reporting.
-However, using objective health levels to compare differences in subjective health reporting proves problematic, since the objective health measures in household surveys are often also self-reported.
-Given this, they are also likely to be underreported by vulnerable subgroups, since these groups have relatively poor access to healthcare in order to have certain illnesses diagnosed and treated.
+However, using objective health levels to compare differences in subjective health reporting proves problematic since the objective health measures in household surveys are often also self-reported.
+Given this, they are also likely to be underreported by vulnerable sub-groups, since these groups have relatively poor access to healthcare in order to have certain illnesses diagnosed and treated.

 An alternative to using objective health measures is the anchoring vignettes approach.
 An anchoring vignette is a hypothetical person with a fixed level of health.
-Heterogeneity can be estimated by analyzing the way that subgroups rate the health of anchoring vignettes.
-Previous papers that have used the vignettes approach to establish reporting heterogeneity in self-assessed health reporting includes studies on Asia (Bago d'Uva, et al., 2008b; Guindon & Boyle, 2012), several countries in Europe (Bago d'Uva, O'Donnel & Van Doorslaer, 2008a; Peracchi & Rossetti, 2008) and the USA (Dowd & Todd, 2011).
+Heterogeneity can be estimated by analysing the way that sub-groups rate the health of anchoring vignettes.
+Previous papers that have used the vignettes approach to establish reporting heterogeneity in self-assessed health reporting include studies on Asia (Bago d'Uva et al. 2008b; Guindon and Boyle 2012), several countries in Europe (Bago d'Uva, O'Donnel and Van Doorslaer, 2008a; Peracchi and Rossetti 2008) and the USA (Dowd and Todd 2011).

-The data used in this study is a nationally representative South African dataset that contains vignette questions, namely the WHO's study on global ageing and adult health (SAGE).
-The data only covers South African adults aged 50 years and up.
-It forms part of a multi-country study that was recorded in 2008 and contains approximately 3200 observations.
+The data used in this study are from a nationally representative South African dataset that contains vignette questions, namely the World Health Organization's study on global ageing and adult health (SAGE).
+The data only cover South African adults aged 50 years and above.
+They form part of a multi-country study that was recorded in 2008 and contains approximately 3,200 observations.

-The SAGE data contains an overall self-assessed health question asking respondents to rate their health on a scale from one to five.
+The SAGE data contain an overall self-assessed health question asking respondents to rate their health on a scale from one to five.
 Respondents are also asked to rate their health using a similar scale for a range of health domains.
 These include mobility, appearance, anxiety, pain/discomfort, cognitive abilities, interpersonal relationships, sleeping/resting ability and vision.
 Subsets of randomly chosen respondents are then provided with a set of hypothetical persons or vignettes, and are then asked to rate the health of these vignettes for the various health domains.
 Here follows an example of a vignette in the health domain of mobility:

-"[Alan] is able to walk distances of up to 200 meters without any problems but feels tired after walking one kilometer or climbing up more than one flight of stairs.
-He has no problems with day-to-day physical activities, such as carrying food from the market."
+[Alan] is able to walk distances of up to 200 meters without any problems but feels tired after walking one kilometer or climbing up more than one flight of stairs.
+He has no problems with day-to-day physical activities, such as carrying food from the market.